mliew21396/remote-work-u2/week-5/4-boggle-board-solo-challenge/readme.md

 #### Part 2: Now write a method that takes a column number and returns all the elements in the column.
+The Enumerable module is great, but let's leave those methods for when we refactor.
+What can you use instead?

 ```ruby
 def get_col(col)